background

 Step 5.
 Confirm your decision and follow the on-screen steps to finish updating your iPhone with the latest iOS update.

-If you have further questions about why a new iPhone is stuck on a software update, we address a few of them below.
+If you have further questions about why a new iPhone is stuck on a software update, we address a few below.
 Check them out!

 1. Why is my new iPhone stuck on a software update?